 The Archdiocese of Baltimore Curriculum is designed to prepare students to be Catholic, College and Career Ready.
 Each course of study fosters students' Catholic identity, shaping them to be models of Christian living for others.
 We provide students with a curriculum that is rigorous and rich in various disciplines.
 By continuing to implement new standards that are challenging, we work to fulfill the promise of quality Catholic education that educates the whole child: mind, body and soul.

 It's our ministry as Catholic educators to embody our faith in everything we do.
-We model and teach children how to form a personal relationship with Jesus and build a foundation for life long learning and discipleship.
+We model and teach children how to form a personal relationship with Jesus and build a foundation for life long learning.

 A Well-Rounded Curriculum

 The distinctive purpose of St. Pius X Montessori School is to provide educational opportunities that lead to a fuller humanity and Christianity — to provide opportunities for intellectual excellence and spiritual development in a loving, caring, Christian environment